ashmagin/STTechTour2022/README.md

 ### AWS IoT Core Rules

 1. In the AWS Console navigate to **Services $\to$ Internet of Things $\to$ IoT Core**.
 On that screen from the left-hand panel chose **Message Routing $\to$ Rules**
 2. Create the rule with the name *toTimestream_XXXXXXXXXXXXXXXX* and description *Routing messages sent to topic stm32u5-XXXXXXXXXXXXXXXX/env_sensor_data to Timestream database stdemoDB and table env_sensor_data-XXXXXXXXXXXXXXXX*.
-Press **Next**
+Click **Next**
 <img src="images/iotCoreRuleProperties.png" width="50%" height="50%">

-3. Enter the SQL statement to get temperature and humidity reading from environmental sensors payload and press **Next**
+3. Enter the SQL statement to get temperature and humidity reading from environmental sensors payload and click **Next**
 ```sql
 SELECT temp_0_c AS temp, rh_pct AS hum FROM 'stm32u5-XXXXXXXXXXXXXXXX/env_sensor_data'
 ```